 'During the war...' - Long ago Stuart once said the following, which nicely sums up our ethos - 'Bodley's sporting philosophy has always been that everyone should have a go, regardless of talent and if we lose then so what, as long as we have enjoyed ourselves.'We have yet to find a way to enjoy losing.

-142. Phil Burnett A player, and a gentleman, since 2016, and brought to us via the fertile recruiting ground of the Music Faculty, Phil brings all-round ability that extends, in a first for Bodley, to actually wanting to score - possibly (definitely) influenced by a commendable dislike for umpiring duties.
+142. Phil Burnett A player and a gentleman since 2016, and brought to us via the fertile recruiting ground of the Music Faculty, Phil brings all-round ability that extends, in a first for Bodley, to actually wanting to score - possibly (definitely) influenced by a commendable dislike for umpiring duties.
 Phil is primarily a bowler, and with sliver locks flowing in the wind can be seen running in, assassin-like, early in a Bodley innings, his enthusiastic performances coming as a welcome boost just as some of our veterans are entering a more sedate period of their careers.
 Yet to post that big score we all expect from maverick South African all-rounders, but has served notice of an impending move up the order with some conspicuously well-time shots against fast bowling.
 Has yet to properly demonstrate his musical ability to the team, but has been known to hum diminished scale patterns whilst fielding at slip.

 4. David Busby Hmmm.
 Quite simply, the man is a genius.
 Another of Bodley's founding members, Dave befuddles the opposition by looking like Ricky Ponting, talking like Pa Larkin and batting like Brian Lara - in fact the backlift is so straight, and so high, that circling buzzards have been known to land atop it and build a nest.
 An occasional bowler beloved for delivering 'death from above', Dave's deliveries have caused many a batsman to retire hurt due to a craned neck.
 Famously, and brilliantly once played an innings in which he went for a short walk mid-over whilst still on strike, to the immense enjoyment of all watching.
 On top of all of this Dave is also responsible for Bodley's best touring story, but you'll have to see Stuart down the pub to hear it.

-141. Tom Dale Whilst our bowling stocks have always been delightfully varied, mixing seam and spin with long hops and full tosses to create confusion all round, we've never had a full throttle ball-wanger.
-Tom came to a net session early that season and within half an hour convinced us all to buy helmets and extra steaks for the keeper's gloves.
-Like all fast bowlers Tom believes in outright pace over accuracy, much to the repeated upset of our keepers, but despite this Tom is now Bodley's strike weapon and will surely lead us to glory if he doesn't kill us first.
+141. Tom Dale (retd) Whilst our bowling stocks have always been delightfully varied, mixing seam and spin with long hops and full tosses to create confusion all round, we've never had a full throttle ball-wanger.
+Tom came to a net session early one season and within half an hour convinced us all to buy helmets and extra steaks for the keeper's gloves.
+Like all fast bowlers Tom believes in outright pace over accuracy, much to the repeated upset of our keepers, but despite this Tom is now Bodley's strike weapon and will surely lead us to glory if he doesn't break us first.
 Whether or not the old fast bowlers trait of having no idea what to do with a bat in hand is true, we have yet to find out...

 107. Gareth Jones Tempted into playing as a way to escape the darkness of the bookstack, though arguably stronger with the pen than the sword, Gareth spent his first three seasons neither scoring runs, bowling, or fielding with any coordination.
 Despite that inauspicious start he has turned himself into an unlikely Geoffrey Boycott devotee (7no from 14 overs in a T20 being a highlight), and a nearly competent fielder and occasional keeper.
 Has occasionally revealed a surprising ability to hit runs down the order, but resolutely refuses to do the same up the order.
 Holds the record for most trips to A&E in a season - three - including a frightfully messy broken nose on the pristine outfield of Magdalene College Ground.